 In order to clarify the intellectual property license granted with contributions from any person or entity, Open Infrastructure Foundation projects use the Apache License, Version 2.0 with a Contributor License Agreement (CLA), in a way comparable to Apache Foundation projects.
+View the current list of organizations that have signed the Corporate CLA here.

 Contributing on behalf of a company or organization